FSharpBristol/FSharp-Template-for-Aws-Lambda/serverless/README.md

 Once packaged, you can follow [these instructions](https://github.com/serverless/serverless#quick-start) to deploy and remotely invoke the function on AWS Lambda.

-In short the commands you will need to run are:
+In short the commands you will need to run are (from the root of this directory):

 ```
 serverless config credentials --provider aws --key {YourAwsAccessKey} --secret {YourAwsSecret}